K-Scorpio/scorpiosec/content/en/posts/Forced-Hiatus.md

 How crazy that while I was going through the worst time of my life, I found Casper ten Boom (the father of the family) going through unfathomable suffering and reacting in an odd way, to say the least.

 Casper didn’t live an easy life.
 He didn’t escape suffering.
 Yet in the book, he is joyful, unshaken, and gentle despite the tragedy happening to him and his family.
-He wasn’t just optimistic — he remained steadfast in faith even under extreme hardship, a man so deeply anchored in his beliefs that no amount of ill fate could discourage him.
+He wasn’t just optimistic, he remained steadfast in faith even under extreme hardship, a man so deeply anchored in his beliefs that no amount of ill fate could discourage him.

-What I needed wasn’t the assurance that everything would go alright, but the resolve to fight for my dreams and stay grounded in my faith — even in the event that things would continually worsen.
+What I needed wasn’t the assurance that everything would go alright, but the resolve to fight for my dreams and stay grounded in my faith even in the event that things would continually worsen.

 Casper’s faith wasn’t loud.
 It wasn’t performative.
 It was a quiet, stubborn goodness that refused to dissolve under pressure.
 And in my own much smaller struggles, that example mattered.